We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 Photo gallery “Works of pupils of the second junior group”

-In the second younger group, preschoolers themselves create complete images, for example, draw a stem with leaves on their own and complement it with colorful buds using “palm” painting.
-Kids are able to draw a cockerel by drawing its characteristic features - a red comb, paws and a multi-colored tail.
-Often at this age, children draw a fish, complementing it with eyes and a characteristic background (blue water, algae, pebbles).
+In the second younger group, preschoolers themselves create complete images, for example, they independently draw a stem with leaves and complement it with colorful buds using “palm” painting.
+Kids are able to draw a cockerel by drawing it character traits- red comb, paws and multi-colored tail.
+Often at this age, children draw a fish, adding eyes and a characteristic background (blue water, algae, pebbles).

-The drawing “Pink Elephant” is of interest: in the animal, although not drawn very proportionally, characteristic features are still visible: a trunk, large ears, a small tail.
+The “Pink Elephant” drawing is of interest: although the animal is not drawn very proportionally, characteristic features are still visible: a trunk, large ears, a small tail.

-In the middle group, we see works of a more complex level.
-The fish already have their own character, an intricate scale pattern.
-The drawing has a more complex composition: fish, for example, swim towards each other ("Funny fish").
+In the middle group we see work of a more complex level.
+The fish already have their own character, an intricate pattern of scales.
+The drawing has more complex composition: fish, for example, swim towards each other (“Happy Fish”).

-Also at this age, collective work is practiced, for example, the fantasy composition “Falling Leaves and Starfall”, where yellow palms symbolize shooting stars.
+Also at this age, collective works are practiced, for example, the fantasy composition “Falling Leaves and Falling Stars,” where yellow palms symbolize falling stars.

 Gouache drawing Gouache drawing (with appliqué elements) Gouache drawing Gouache drawing Gouache drawing Gouache drawing Gouache drawing Teamwork Gouache drawing Gouache drawing Gouache drawing

-Images are increasingly subjective.
-So, the guys not only draw beautiful yellow flowers with the help of their palms, but also complement the composition with bees flying around them (“Bees pollinate flowers”).
-The crowns of southern palms are drawn with palms, between which a crocodile is resting against the backdrop of a bright orange sun.
-The composition "Swans - Wonderful Birds" is made in delicate pastel shades, where the sea and the sky slightly differ in tone, the oscillation of sea waves is conveyed in thin strokes.
+Images are increasingly of a narrative nature.
+So, the guys don’t just draw beautiful ones with their palms yellow flowers, but also complement the composition with bees flying around them (“Bees pollinate flowers”).
+The palms are drawn with the crowns of southern palm trees, between which a crocodile is resting against the backdrop of a bright orange sun.
+The composition “Swans - Wonderful Birds” is made in delicate pastel shades, where the sea and sky are slightly different in tone, the vibrations are conveyed with thin strokes sea waves.
 The swans themselves swim against the backdrop of seagulls soaring in the sky.
 The huge yellow sun also looks impressive here.

-With the help of multi-colored palms, the bright “Fairytale Bird” is originally drawn against the background of a bright rainbow and large raindrops.
+With the help of multi-colored palms, a bright “Fairytale Bird” was originally drawn against the background of a bright rainbow and large drops of rain.

 Galina Zheludkova

-My kids are very fond of paint.
-And if we draw in an unusual way, then this simply delights them.
-We draw a lot palms.
-Hand drawing This is another way of depicting the world around us.
-Draw with children with palms I start at an early age.
-They still don't know how draw with a brush and palm or a finger is the best way for a small child.
-Toddler paint needs to be poured into a flat saucer so that the child can easily dip palms.
-From the age of 5 children palm can already paint with a brush.
-In such classes, children get acquainted with the properties of paints, with color, develop artistic taste, spatial imagination.
-In progress hand drawing there is a development of fine motor skills, sensory skills, color perception.
-By using palms you can create any abstraction, draw plot pictures. overturning palm in different ways,Can finish drawing different details and embody any ideas, enjoying the color.
+My kids love it very much paint.
+And if we draw in an unusual way, it simply delights them.
+We draw very often palms.
+Drawing with palms- This is another way of depicting the world around us.
+Draw with children's hands I start at an early age.
+They don't know how yet paint with brush and palm or finger is the best way for a small child.
+Paint for babies should be poured into a flat saucer so that the child can easily dip palms.
+From 5 years of age children palm They can already paint with a brush.
+In such classes, children become familiar with the properties of paints, color, and develop artistic taste and spatial imagination.
+In progress palm painting development is taking place fine motor skills, sensory, color perception.
+By using palms you can create any abstraction, draw story pictures.
+Overboiling palm in different ways,Can finish drawing different details and realize any ideas, enjoying the color.

-I want to present to your attention the work of the children of the preparatory group hand drawn.
+I would like to present to your attention the work of children from the preparatory group hand drawn.

 Tulips.